zeon-studio/hugoplate/content/english/about/_index.md

   - title: "So, what's next?"
     image: "/images/group_call.png"
     content: |
-        *I have found, through painful experience, that the most important step a person can take is always the next one.*
-        ― Brandon Sanderson, *Oathbringer*
+        *"I have found, through painful experience, that the most important step a person can take is always the next one."* ― Brandon Sanderson, *Oathbringer*

     long_text: |